 Mississippi Housing Market Vitality

 Mississippi metro area house prices are forecasted to underperform the national market.
-Current local conditions support an estimated 3.1% increase in the next twelve months.
-Mississippi’s housing market vitality, based on the four metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as forty fifth in the nation.
-Recent changes in local conditions suggest the possibility of moderation in short-term performance.
+Current local conditions support an estimated 5.7% increase in the next twelve months.
+Mississippi’s housing market vitality, based on the four metro housing markets which comprise it, is weaker than that of the overall U.S. and currently ranks the state as thirty third in the nation.
+Recent changes in local conditions suggest the possibility of improvement in short-term performance.

 Housing Market Vitality